 Programs

-Our mission is to bring together neighbors and community organizations to provide food for the hungry, preserve our agricultural heritage and skills, and promote sustainable use of urban resources.
+Our mission is to bring together neighbors and community organizations to provide food for people in need, promote sustainable use of urban resources, and preserve our agricultural heritage and skills.
 We do this through the following:

 • Community Fruit Harvesting.
 Village Harvest organizes and coordinates volunteer harvesting teams to pick fruit from homes and small orchards which is distributed to food banks and food pantries to assist people in need.